HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 One of approaches to solving the imbalance problem is to discard the minority examples and treat it as a single-class (or anomaly detection) problem.
 Isolation forest implemented the concept.

 Isolation forest’s basic principle is that outliers are few and far from the rest of the observations.
 For prediction, it compares an observation against that splitting value in a “node”, that node will have two node children on which another **random** comparisons will be made.
-In these trees, partitions are created by first **randomly selecting a feature** and then **selecting a random split** value between the minimum and maximum value of the selected feature (by [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html)).
+In these trees, recursive partitions are created by first **randomly selecting a feature** and then **selecting a random split** value between the minimum and maximum value of the selected feature (by [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html)).

 In the isolation forest method, an outlier score can computed for each observation (from [wiki](https://en.wikipedia.org/wiki/Isolation_forest)):